-In the Company's key markets, while the fundamentals have slowed, with some markets experiencing a decrease in asking rental rates and availability rates approaching their historical 15 year average, rental rates remain well above the Company's in-place rents and occupancy remains strong.
+In the Company's key markets, the fundamentals have slowed, with some markets experiencing a decrease in asking rental rates and availability rates approaching their historical 15 year average.
+Rental rates remain well above the Company's in-place rents and occupancy remains strong.

-Net asking rents (psf) 1 Availabili ty rates ^{1,2}
+Net asking rents (psf) Availabili ity rates

-Key market Q2 2024 Q1 2024 Q2 2024 Q1 2024
+Key market Q3 2024 Q2 2024 Q3 2024 Q2 2024

-Toronto, ON \$17.91 \$18.09 3.9% 3.3%
+Toronto, ON \$17.56 \$17.91 4.2% 3.9%

-Montreal, QC \$15.63 \$16.03 4.0% 3.5%
+Montreal, QC \$15.30 \$15.63 4.5% 4.0%

-Ottawa, ON \$15.51 \$15.58 2.8% 2.6%
+Ottawa, ON \$15.86 \$15.51 2.6% 2.8%

-Winnipeg, MB \$11.01 \$10.76 2.8% 2.8%
+Winnipeg, MB \$10.96 \$11.01 3.1% 2.8%

-Regina, SK \$11.53 \$11.66 2.4% 1.9%
+Regina, SK \$12.21 \$11.53 3.0% 2.4%

-The capitalization rates for investment properties have increased in most markets due to increased interest rates and increasing availability and a peaking of net asking rents.
-The increase in interest rates may cause purchasers of industrial real estate to re-evaluate their acquisition criteria, including the total fair value of properties and the total financing available against a property.
-Though we have seen a decrease in interest rates we have yet to see a corresponding decrease in capitalization rates as the fundamentals stagnate on a quarter over quarter basis.
+The capitalization rates for investment properties have increased year to date in most markets due to purchaser expectations, increasing availability rates and declining net asking rents.
+The previous increases in interest rates have cause purchasers of industrial real estate to re-evaluate their acquisition criteria, however, interest rates have started to decline.
+The current decline in interest rate have not yet to see a corresponding decrease in capitalization rates.
+It remains to be seen whether the decrease in current interest rates will change the long-term outlook for the fair value of industrial investment properties and the total financing available against all properties.

 The Company continues to evaluate new acquisition opportunities and will deploy capital only to opportunities which meet its internal thresholds, maximize net asset value and generate positive returns over the long term.
-The Company was able to add a new asset in Q2 and management remains confident that the Company will be able to expand the size of its portfolio through discipline, data-driven and accretive acquisitions.
+The Company was able to add a new asset in Q2 and management remains confident that the Company will be able to expand the size of its portfolio through discipline, data-driven, and accretive acquisitions.
 Over the long term, Parkit's goal is to continue to grow its portfolio through acquisitions, expansions, and developments of industrial real estate while maximizing returns on its industrial and parking assets.

-The Company closed Q2 with 1,683,120 sf in stabilized gross leasable area with in-place escalations and tenants continuing to renew leases at market rates.
+The Company closed Q3 with 1,683,120 sf in stabilized gross leasable area with in-place escalations and tenants continuing to renew leases at market rates.
 The Company will continue to advance its development projects, maximize its leasing activity and improve property management operations.